 Our Power Engine – Our bodily foundation

-Our Power Engine is a deep-seated muscle synergy that supports our pelvis and lumbar spine.
+Our power engine – better known as powerhouse – is a deep-seated muscle synergy that supports our pelvis and lumbar spine.
 Our Power Engine gives us core stability.

-For the professionals among us, the Power Engine – the model concept of lumbopelvic control and core stability – defines the muscle synergy between the Transversus Abdominis, the deep fibres of the Lumbar Multifidus, the pelvic floor muscles, the diaphragm and the weight-bearing muscles of the pelvis.
+For the professionals among us, our power engine – the model concept of lumbopelvic control and core stability – defines the muscle synergy between the Transversus Abdominis, the deep fibres of the Lumbar Multifidus, the pelvic floor muscles, the diaphragm and the weight-bearing muscles of the pelvis.

-To find out exactly how to successfully activate your Power Engine – Powerhouse – read our blog post How to activate your deep muscle corset system.
+To find out exactly how to successfully activate your power engine – powerhouse – read our blog post How to activate my deep muscle corset system.
 It pays off!

-After you have found out how to activate your Power Engine, try the 3 challenges.
-In all 3 challenges, we first show you how to do the exercise correctly and then how to do it ‘wrong’.
+After you have found out how to activate your power engine, try the 3 challenges.
+In all 3 challenges, we first show you how to do the exercise correctly and then how to do it ‘the wrong way’.
 This way you can clearly experience the difference;) Let’s get straight to our first challenge.
-Let’s test HOW our Power Engine stabilizes our pelvis while we take turns lifting our knees.
+Let’s test HOW our power engine stabilizes our pelvis while we take turns lifting our knees.

 We have summarised all 3 challenges in our vlog right below with lots of meaningful pictures of the body and its anatomy.
 Click now, sit back, watch and relax!

 1:10 What can go wrong with the Knee Lift